dmanu/container-learning/README.md

 ---

 **You did it!** You now understand container basics, Dockerfiles, Compose, networks, volumes, APIs, databases, logging, privacy stacks, and VPNs.
-Let me know when you want this in a visual, polished format!

 ---
 ## Bonus Section - The below steps may offer inspiration for ways to further expand your use of Docker.